dennislee22/dennislee22.github.io/docs/cdppvc/gpuecs.md

 # Nvidia GPU in ECS
 {: .no_toc }

 This article describes the steps to install the Nvidia GPU software driver and its associated software in the CDP PvC Data Services platform with ECS solution.
-These implementation steps can either be carried out before or after the ECS platform installation.
+These implementation steps must be carried out before the node (with Nvidia GPU card) is added into the ECS platform/cluster.
 This article also describes the steps to test the GPU card in the CML workspace.

 - TOC
 {:toc}